gbmhunter/blog/content/pcb-design/ims-insulated-metal-substrate-pcbs/index.md

 The increased thermal conductivity of IMS PCBs allows for higher packing densities (you can have thinner copper tracks for the same current!), longer operating times, more reliable devices (reduces thermal stress and drops the MTBF).

-IMS PCBs are used for power LED PCBs, motor drivers. welding machines, SSR's, power conversion circuits and more.
+IMS PCBs are used for power LED PCBs, motor drivers. welding machines, SSRs, power conversion circuits and more.

 {{< img src="ims-pcb-copper-clad-top-down-photo.png" width="281px" caption="Top-down photo of a IMS PCB for high-power LEDs."  >}}